MerzDaniel/distributed-cloud-db/README.md

 # Practical Course Cloud Databases

-A distributed key-value database for the master seminar "Cloud Databases"
+A distributed key-value database system for the master seminar "Cloud Databases".

+Consists of three main parts:
+- distributed, replicated graph DB Servers
+- configuration service that monitors health state of DB's to take action on failure
+- a client to query and mutate data (query style inspired by GraphQL)

+*NO PRODUCTION USAGE*
+Implemented for a seminar in a hackthon like way.
+Should only be used as a reference for a refactoring session.

 ## SETUP
 Run tests: